 at both ends, wavy-margined and fine toothed, thin, shiny, dark green,

 bitter and aromatic when crushed, 2-5" long turning yellow in the fall.

-The flowers are white, in long close- flowered racemes, small, flowering
+The flowers in May-June and are white, in long close- flowered racemes, small, flowering

 later than other wild cherries usually when the leaves are half grown.

 Fruit is pea sized berries, bitter when crushed, can be used in pies,

 ripening in August, fruit for birds and other game and also useful for